-- 5.1 All Rounds Except Final: For all rounds other than the final, the scores of the teams will be computed by weighing the oral argument two-thirds (66.67%) and the brief one-third (33.33%).
+5.1 All Rounds Except Final: For all rounds other than the final, the scores of the teams will be computed by weighing the oral argument two-thirds (66.67%) and the brief one-third (33.33%).
 Each individual competitor's oral score will be the average of the scores assigned to that competitor by the members of the judging panel.
-The team's brief score will be added to the oral score of each competitor, and thus each round is worth a total of 300 points per team. - 5.2 Scoring and Critique: Each judge will evaluate each advocate on a one-hundred-point scale using the score sheet attached as an Appendix to these rules.
+The team's brief score will be added to the average oral score of each competitor, and thus each round is worth a total of 300 points per team.

+- 5.2 Scoring and Critique: Each judge will evaluate each advocate on a one-hundred-point scale using the score sheet attached as an Appendix to these rules.
 At the conclusion of each round, the judges may offer brief comments to each of the competitors addressing only stylistic or non-substantive issues.
-The Bailiff will inform the judges of time limitations for this critique and will track time to ensure that rounds remain on schedule. - 5.3 Tie: A tie that exists after the oral argument and brief scores are tabulated in any round other than the final will be broken in the following sequence: (1) the team that won the majority of the oral argument judges' ballots; (2) the team with the higher brief score.
-If in a preliminary round these methods do not differentiate the teams, the round shall be considered a tie.
-In other rounds, if these methods to not differentiate the teams, the higher seed will be considered the winner. - 5.4 Seeding: For seeding, a team's margin of victory will be calculated by subtracting the losing team's point total from the winning team's point total.
-If a tie occurs, the winning team will be decided in accordance with paragraph 5.3 above and will be given a margin of victory of zero. - 5.5 Final Round: For the final round, the judges will submit scoresheets for the advocates.
+The Bailiff will inform the judges of time limitations for this critique and will track time to ensure that rounds remain on schedule. - 5.3 Tie In Any Round Except Final: A mathematical tie in any round other than the final will be broken in the following sequence: (1) the team that won the majority of the oral argument judges' ballots; (2) the team with the higher oral argument score; (3) the team with the higher brief score.
+If these methods do not differentiate the teams in a preliminary round, the round shall be considered a tie for the teams' win/loss records.
+If these methods to not differentiate the teams in an advancing round, the higher seed will be considered the winner. - 5.4 Seeding: For seeding, a team's margin of victory will be calculated by subtracting the losing team's point total from the winning team's point total.
+If a tie occurs, the winning team will be decided in accordance with paragraph 5.3 above and both teams will have a margin of victory/loss of zero. - 5.5 Final Round: For the final round, the judges will submit scoresheets for the advocates.
 The team that wins the majority of the judges' ballots will win the competition.
-A tie on the ballots will be broken in the following sequence: (1) total score in the final round; (2) brief score; (3) higher seeded team. - 5.5 Access to Scores: Teams and coaches will not have access to judges' scoresheets or scores.
+A tie on the ballots will be broken in the following sequence: (1) total oral score in the final round; (2) brief score; (3) higher seeded team. - 5.6 Access to Scores: Teams and coaches will not have access to judges' scoresheets or scores.
+Within two weeks of the competition, the Director will send each team summary information about its performance, including brief score, round results, and oral average scores.

-6 IDENTITY OF LAW SCHOOLS
+6. IDENTITY OF LAW SCHOOLS

-- 6.1 Non-Disclosure: The identity of the law schools represented by the participating team members may not be revealed by the teams to the judges at any time before the completion of the Competition.
+- 6.1 Non-Disclosure: The identity of the law schools represented by the participating team members may not be revealed to the judges at any time before the completion of the Competition.
 Participants may not display any school-labeled paraphernalia during the Competition. - 6.2 Duty to Disclose Conflict: Team members and coaches must notify the Director or Bailiff immediately if they know a judge before whom the team is slated to argue.
 Failure to do so will result in the team losing the round and may result in the disqualification of the team from the Competition.
-With the exception of the Final Round, the Director will, if possible, reassign judges to avoid any conflict identified by a judge or by a team.
+Except the Final Round, the Director will, if possible, reassign judges to avoid any conflict identified by a judge or by a team.
+It is not a conflict to have been judged by the same judge in a previous round (but the Competition will if at all possible avoid having a judge assess a team on the same side more than once).